Conxz/multiBrain/README.md

 # multiBrain
-A list of brain imaging databases with multiple scans per subject.
+A list of brain imaging databases with multiple (e.g., more than 3) scans per subject.
 Feel free to update the list via 'pull requests'.

 ### Human brain diffusion-weighted MRI
 * Collected with high diffusion-weighting angular resolution and repeated measurements at multiple diffusion-weighting strengths